-This article is about the Asus ROG Zephyrus S GX701 GX gaming ultraportable, in the top-specked configuration with a Core i7 processor, Nvidia RTX 2080 Max-Q graphics and 1 TB of SSD storage.
+This article is a detailed review of the Asus ROG Zephyrus S GX701 GX gaming ultraportable, in the top-specked configuration with a Core i7 processor, Nvidia RTX 2080 Max-Q graphics and 1 TB of SSD storage.

 Quite a few 17-inch thin-and-light gaming notebooks built on RTX platforms were announced early into 2019, and the Zephyrus GX701 from Asus is one of the first to hit the shelves.
-It builds on the 15-inch Zephyrus S GX531 launched in 2018, keeping some of its traits and design lines, and adding a few extras on top, like a bigger battery, front-facing speakers and a 17-inch screen with slim bezels, 144 Hz refres-rate and G-Sync, as well as the updated hardware.
+It builds on the 15-inch Zephyrus S GX531 launched in 2018, keeping some of its traits and design lines, and adding a few extras on top: a bigger battery, front-facing speakers and a 17-inch screen with slim bezels, 144 Hz refresh-rate and G-Sync, as well as the updated hardware.

-Unlike other GSync laptops though, this also offers an Optimus mode that you can opt for if you’re looking for longer battery life with daily use, which will definitely appeal to those looking for an all-round laptop for both work and fun.
+Unlike other GSync laptops though, this also offers an Optimus mode that you can opt for if you’re looking for longer battery life with daily use, which will definitely appeal to those interested in an all-around laptop for both work and fun.
 However, its particularities make the GX701 primarily a desk-notebook and not that much the laptop you can comfortably use on the lap or in other on-the-go situations, and we’ll explain why throughout this article.

 Specs as reviewed

 |Screen||17.3 inch, 1920 x 1080 px, IPS, 144 Hz, G-Sync, Pantone Validated, non-touch, matte|